EnzymeFunctionInitiative/EST/docs/source/lib/EFI/SSN/Util/ID.pm.rst

 networks generated using UniRef will contain nodes that correspond to UniRef sequences, which in turn represent one or more UniProt sequences.
-Additionally, metanodes can represent multiple sequences that are grouped together in repnode networks to reduce the size of the network.
+Additionally, metanodes can represent multiple sequences that are grouped together in RepNode networks to reduce the size of the network.
 Clusters can be numbered by sequence or by node; by-sequence numbering takes into account all of the sequences in all of the metanodes in the cluster (effectively expanding the metanode), whereas by-node numbering